 Rule of law, voice and accountability are other elements of good governance, and these are also correlated with development:

 There is corruption everywhere in the world, but some countries perform better than others.
-This is the country ranking of the CPI (Corruption Perception Index of Transparency International) in 2007:
+This is the country ranking of the CPI (Corruption Perception Index of Transparency International) in 2007, just as an example (more up-to-date numbers are here):

 One in four people worldwide pay bribes for public services.
 The police are the most frequently bribed: 29% of those who come in contact with them pay something.
 People who run registries or dispense permits are the second-most bribed.
 Tax authorities receive backhanders from 4% of their customers.
 Generally those who earn less are more likely to have to pay bribes.
 This kind of everyday corruption is most prevalent in Liberia (source).